josef-programming/Triagle_of_Pascal_Java/README.md

 For example:
 String to store strings.

-There are many more komplex Datatypes.
+There are many more complex Datatypes.

 To declare a variable means:
 - insert the Datatype and name the variable